Getting Started with Rapid IoT

 Once the project is finished, it needs to be compiled.
 Compiling readies the entire project’s source code for deployment.

 From any tab, click the button in the project options menu on the top-right of the screen.
-You’ll see a loading message on the screen, and will receive a notification when the project is compiled.
+You’ll see a loading message on the screen, and will be notified when the project is compiled.

 Step 6 of 9: Program Firmware into the Rapid IoT